Addiction and Substance Abuse

 How can I keep my kids from drugs and risky sexual behavior?

 That's what every parent wants to know.
 Wise parents know that it's important to protect their children from alcohol, tobacco, other drugs and risky sex.
 Some parents think there's not much they can do, but that's not true.
 What YOU say is very powerful in your child's life.

 First, some facts . . .

-Tobacco is often the first drug used by kids who use alcohol and illegal drugs like marijuana.
+Tobacco is often the first drug used by kids who use alcohol and illegal drugs.

 Tobacco increases the risk for cancer, heart disease, asthma and allergies.